JonathanRob/GeneSetAnalysisMatlab-doc/mkdocs/docs/userguide.md

 ```

-## Example 3: Combining the results of multiple GSAs
+## 3. Combining the results of multiple GSAs

 In some cases we have multiple sets of p-values and fold-changes from multiple DE analyses, and may want to compare the GSA results among these data sets.
 Both the `geneSetAnalysis` and `GSAheatmap` functions allow input of multiple datasets or results.